robertguetzkow/libtrashcan/README.md

 # libtrashcan
 libtrashcan is a cross-platform C library for moving files and directories to the trashcan.

+> Note: The library is no longer being actively developed.

 ## Supported Operating Systems
 - Linux
 - FreeBSD, OpenBSD, NetBSD